Tour Ma Vie World Tour: Background

 On September 26, 2025, Doja Cat released her fifth studio album Vie.
 The first single "Jealous Type" was released on August 21, 2025, alongside the tour's 2025 dates announcement.
 Tickets pre-sale started on August 25, 2025 with the generale sale slated for August 28.
 The tour will mark Doja's first ever arena tour in Oceania and Asia.
 On August 28, 2025, a second show in Sydney was added due to high demand.
 On September 29, 2025, Doja Cat announced 2026 dates for her tour scheduled to take place in South America, Europe & North America from February through December 2026.
 Presale tickets open on October 1, 2025, with the general sale starting October 3 for Latin America and Europe.
 In North America, presale begins October 7, followed by the general sale on October 10.

-Setlist
+On February 13, 2026, Global Citizen and Doja Cat revealed the Africa dates for Move Afrika in-house tour.

+Set list

-This setlist is obtained from the November 18, 2025, concert in Auckland, New Zealand.
-It is not intended to represent all dates.
+This set list is from the November 18, 2025, concert in Auckland.